MiyukiNozomi/silverlight/README.md

 silverlight

-just ignore this repository for now, its here for testing purposes,
+just ignore this repository for now, its here for testing purposes, actually, this repository is basically me trying to do something in an outdated android distro

 # to do list
 1) make a parser